rog555/abnosql/README.md

 If you don't want to use any of these providers, then you can use `put_item_pre` and `get_item_post` hooks to perform your own client side encryption

 See also [AWS Multi-region encryption keys](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/configure.html#config-mrks) and set `ABNOSQL_KMS_KEYS` env var as comma list of ARNs

+## Pagination

+`query` and `query_sql` accept `limit` and `next` optional kwargs and return `next` in response.
+Use these to paginate.

+This works for AWS DyanmoDB, however Azure Cosmos has a limitation with continuation token for cross partitions queries (see [Python SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/cosmos/azure-cosmos)).
+For Cosmos, abnosql appends OFFSET and LIMIT in the SQL statement if not already present, and returns `next`.  `limit` is defaulted to 100.
+See the tests for examples

 # Configuration